 One of the most important functions of fascia is to load and unload pressure – that is, to handle everything we are exposed to daily.
 Let's see how it works on a practical level.

-If someone gives you a push on the shoulder, this shoulder is pushed backwards, the other goes forward, and back, hips and legs also follow in a wave motion and in this way the push is distributed over the whole body.
+If someone gives you a push on the shoulder, this shoulder is pushed backwards, the other goes forward, and the back, hips and legs also follow in a wave motion and in this way the push is distributed over the whole body.
 In the same way, the pressure from a sprained foot will be distributed on the calf, knee, thigh, hip, back and neck.

 Symptoms and pain might start to appear if the fascia is not in its optimal fluid shape when loading pressure